 I got married to a coffee drinker.
 A staunch filter coffee in a tumbler guy.
 The Husband taught me to make him coffee just the way he likes it.

 My morning routine starts with heating up water, which I pour into the upper compartment of the filter that has been padded up with ground coffee.
 When it is silent enough, I can hear the coffee decoction falling drop by drop into the container below.

-As the water for my tea merrily boils away I add the tea leaves and there is a moment of calm before the water erupts into a dance of joy, differently hued this time.
+As the decoction collects the water for my tea merrily boils away.
+I add the tea leaves and there is a moment of calm before the water erupts into a dance of joy, differently hued this time.
 I wait for it to prance about a bit, before I add milk, and the tea calms down as it embraces the milk and they come together forming a gorgeous hue.
 As my tea gets ready, the Coffee decoction has collected in the lower compartment of the filter.

 On most mornings, just when I have poured myself my mug of tea, as if on cue, the husband wakes up.
 And we sit together reading the morning papers, enjoying the silence , the view and our Coffee and Tea.